sadhiqali/AI-Product-Manager/AI for Business.md

 "Monitor the accuracy, performance and fairness of your AI models and understand the reasoning behind the results" | Output is just a metric to keep tracking, Outcome is what drives the business

 ### Customer Service Chatbot Example

 Output Metrics
-- No of Active users
+- Number of Active users
-- # of bot sessions initiated
+- Number of bot sessions initiated
 - Average chat sessions
 - Average chats handled by bot
-- # of new users using bot daily, weekly, monthly
+- Number of new users using bot daily, weekly, monthly

 Outcome Metrics
 - Increase in Conversion Rate